Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Gaming Headset Headphones Wireless Headset for PC PS5 Xbox Gaming"

-Issue: "Headset/Gaming" redundancy; platform list is weak (should prioritize one).
+Issue: "Headset/Gaming" redundancy; the platform list is unfocused.

 After: "VortexGaming Wireless Headset, 7.1 Surround Sound, USB Dongle, Low Latency, PC/PS5/Xbox"